nodatime/nodatime/www/unstable/userguide/calendars.md

 [`UmAlQuraCalendar`](http://msdn.microsoft.com/en-us/library/system.globalization.umalquracalendar.aspx) to obtain the required information, which means it can only work on platforms where that class is available.
 It isn't available on all PCL-supporting runtimes, and the Mono implementation is [known to have serious flaws](https://bugzilla.xamarin.com/show_bug.cgi?id=21930).
 Where a sensible implementation is not available, requesting this calendar will throw a `NotSupportedException`.

-(Details of supported and unsupported platforms will be included here as they are confirmed.)
+**Supported platforms:**

+- Windows Phone 8.1 Silverlight
+- Desktop Silverlight
+- Desktop .NET

+**Unsupported platforms:**

+- Mono (Xamarin.iOS, Xamarin.Android, and desktop) - tested up to v3.6.0
+- Windows Phone 8.1 store apps (despite MSDN claiming otherwise)
+- Windows 8.1 store apps